 This website is meant to serve as a repository of websites and resources related to the Canadian Institutes of Health Research (CIHR) Project Grant Competition.

-- CIHR has launched the Spring 2021 Project Grant competition are available on ResearchNet .
+- CIHR has launched the Fall 2021 Project Grant competition are available on ResearchNet .
 Review the Priority Announcements to determine whether your project could be considered for these additional sources of funds.
 Please see the important dates section below for internal deadlines.

 The following table is a summary of key CIHR / Queen's deadlines.
-Please see the note on University Research Services' internal processes below.
+Please see the note on Queen’s Research Services' (QRS) internal processes below.

 |QRS Internal Review Deadlines||February 16, 2022 (Full review)

 |TRAQ DSS Deadlines||February 16, 2022 (Hospital-based research)

 March 2, 2022 (Non-hospital based research)

 Queen's Research Services (QRS) offers FULL APPLICATION REVIEWS.
 Note that the administrative review is not a scientific review.
 Instead, a Research Projects Advisor will provide detailed editing feedback to help ensure that your application matches CIHR guidelines, help improve clarity of the written content, flow, etc.

 To request an internal review please email a Research Projects Advisor a draft of your proposal in Word format by the QRS Full Review Internal Deadline.
 Applications will be reviewed on a first-come, first-serve basis.

 For applicants in the Faculty of Health Sciences, this non-scientific administrative review is mandatory for NEW applications that has that have not previously received an internal review.
 Administrative reviews of resubmissions are not required; however, a review of a modified proposal is available upon request.
 The Faculty of Health Sciences expects that all applications receive a detailed scientific review, either within Queen’s or at other institutions, and can assist in organizing scientific reviews.